frederic-perez/AmE-dictionary/data/dictionary.md

 __pink eye__ _n_ :two::hammer:
 __pink slime__
 __pink slip__
+__pink__ _v_ [:scroll: The verb pink referring to perforation and piercing is from a Middle English word meaning “to thrust.”
+It dates to the early 16th century whereas the noun referring to the color pink and its related adjective date to the 17th and 18th centuries, respectively.] __1a__ To perforate in an ornamental pattern. __b__ To cut a saw-toothed edge on. __2a__ Pierce, stab. __b__ To wound by irony, criticism, or ridicule.
 __pink-collar__ _adj_ Of, relating to, or constituting a class of employees in occupations (such as nursing and clerical jobs) traditionally held by women.
 __Pinkerton__ _n_ A detective.
 After Allan Pinkerton (1819-1884), a private detective, who started a detective agency in 1850. _A Pinkerton was hired to investigate the robbery._
 __pinkeye__